JustAnItalian/Modpack/README.md

 # Official EC MC Server Modpack

+## THIS IS THE OFFICIAL INSTALL GUIDE FOR THE MODPACK, MAKE SURE TO READ IT CAREFULLY!

 - Step 1: Install the Modpack.rar file from the releases section on the right

 - Step 1.1: Install Forge Version 1.20.1 **47.4.0** (AKA the recommended one on the forge site)